Skip to content

 Ask any seasoned traveler to Asia about food and they'll have strong opinions.

 Japan's food culture is built on restraint and precision.
 Dishes are carefully plated, flavors are layered subtly, and the best experiences — a 12-seat omakase sushi counter, a perfect bowl of Hakata tonkotsu ramen, a kaiseki dinner in Kyoto — are unforgettable.
 Tokyo has more Michelin-starred restaurants than any other city on Earth.
-Even Japan's convenience stores (7-Eleven, Lawson) are a genuine food culture: fresh onigiri, hot oden, and pastries that outperform most European bakeries.
+Even Japan's convenience stores (7-Eleven, Lawson) are a genuine food culture: fresh onigiri, hot oden, and pastries that outperform most bakeries anywhere.

 South Korea's food culture is louder, bolder, and deeply communal.
 Korean barbecue — galbi ribs and samgyeopsal pork belly grilled at your table — is a full social event, not just a meal.
 Every restaurant meal arrives with a spread of complimentary banchan: kimchi, seasoned vegetables, pajeon pancakes, pickled radish.
 Street food in Seoul and Busan is extraordinary: spicy tteokbokki rice cakes, crispy hotteok stuffed with brown sugar and nuts, gimbap rolls grabbed from a market stall.
 Soju flows freely, and strangers occasionally pour each other drinks.

-The honest take: Japan for the finest dining experiences of your life.
+Japan for the finest dining experiences of your life.
 South Korea for eating with your whole body.

 Ease of Travel: Which is More First-Timer Friendly?